Harry ‘loved’ trip to UK and catching up with ‘old friends’ amid King reunion

 The once-close brothers’ long-standing rift shows no sign of healing, with the pair not meeting during Harry’s four-day stay.

+She added: “It’s real honour to be able to work alongside both of them.”

+Harry has been having meetings on a monthly basis over Zoom with Diana Award staff and has been to events in America but Dr Ojo said she was happy to have him on the ground in London.

-Harry spent around an hour chatting to the assembled group and listening to a panel discussion with the charity founded in memory of his mother, Diana, Princess Wales.
+He spent around an hour chatting to the assembled group and listening to a panel discussion with the charity.

-His spokesperson suggested the UK visit had gone well: “He’s obviously loved being back in the UK, catching up with old friends, colleagues and just generally being able to support the incredible work of the causes that mean so much to him.”
+The duke’s spokesperson revealed his stay in the UK had gone well: “He’s obviously loved being back in the UK, catching up with old friends, colleagues and just generally being able to support the incredible work of the causes that mean so much to him.”

 Just over an hour after finally meeting the King, Harry said his father was “great, thank you” as he attended an Invictus reception at The Gherkin in the City of London on Wednesday evening.